anasakhomach/anasakhomach.github.io/_posts/2025-08-21-creating-the-first-project-page.md

 ---
 layout: post
-title: "Day Four: Building Through the Gridlock"
+title: "Day Four: Creating a Project Amidst Chaos"
-date: 2025-08-21 21:30:00
+date: 2025-08-21 22:00:00
-description: Despite a frustrating platform outage, we made huge strides in building out the first real project page for my portfolio.
+description: "With the website's build process completely stuck, we pivoted to building out the first real project page, facing new challenges with Power BI along the way."
 tags: portfolio-building github-pages jekyll power-bi troubleshooting
 categories: professional-development
 ---

-Sometimes, the biggest challenges have nothing to do with your own code.
-That was the story of today.
-As I write this, my portfolio's build process is still stuck in a queue, a victim of a wider GitHub Actions outage.
-It's been a lesson in patience and a reminder that some things are just out of your control.

-But that doesn't mean the day was lost.
-Far from it.
+Today was supposed to be the day.
+The day I finally saw the portfolio live and working.
+Instead, it was a masterclass in frustration, courtesy of a complete outage on GitHub Actions.
+The build process for my site has been stuck in a "Queued" state for hours, a problem completely out of my hands.
+After trying to cancel and re-run the job to no avail, it became clear that no amount of troubleshooting on my end would fix it.

+---
+### Pivoting to Content

-While the site itself was in gridlock, we got to work on the most important part: the content.
-We decided to build out the first real project page, a showcase for an AdventureWorks sales dashboard I created in Power BI.
+Instead of waiting, we decided to shift focus to what I could actually control: the content.
+It was the perfect time to build out the first real project page for my portfolio—a showcase for a Power BI sales report I created for the AdventureWorks company.

-This is where things got exciting.
-We started by creating the new project file, but a simple static image felt... well, static.
-The solution?
-An interactive image swiper.
-We dove into the theme's code and wired up a beautiful carousel to show off three different views of the report.
-It immediately felt more dynamic and professional.

-Then came the next hurdle: embedding the Power BI report itself.
-The goal was to have a live, interactive dashboard right on the page.
-We quickly discovered that the standard embedding option required a Power BI login—a huge barrier for any recruiter or hiring manager.
-The ideal solution, "Publish to web," was unfortunately disabled by admin settings.

-It was a classic real-world problem.
-You have a plan, but the tools or permissions don't quite line up.
-So, we pivoted.
-Instead of a broken embed, we opted for a clean, simple text link that says "here."
-It's an elegant solution that keeps the page looking clean and sets clear expectations for the user.

-So, even though I can't see the final result live on my site just yet, the pieces are all in place.
-We have a fully-featured project page with an image slider and a smart solution for linking to the live report.
-Today was about building through the roadblocks, and I'm ending the day with a much stronger portfolio ready to go live the moment the digital traffic jam clears.
+---
+### Building the Project Page

+We started by creating a new file, `10_project.md`, in the `_projects` folder.
+The initial idea was just a simple page, but we quickly decided to make it more dynamic.
+A single static screenshot felt flat.

+The solution was to implement an interactive image swiper.
+We replaced the standard image code with a carousel that cycles through three different screenshots of the dashboard: `r1.jpg`, `r2.jpg`, and `r3.jpg`.
+This immediately made the page feel more engaging and allowed me to show off different aspects of the report at a glance.

+---
+### The Power BI Embedding Challenge

+The next major task was embedding the interactive Power BI report.
+I had the `iframe` code ready to go, but we ran into a critical issue: the standard embed link requires the viewer to sign in to a Power BI account.
+This is a non-starter for a portfolio.
+A recruiter isn't going to sign in to view my work.

+The correct method is to use the "Publish to web (public)" feature, which creates a link that anyone can view.
+But, of course, that option was missing from my Power BI account.
+After digging into the settings, it became clear that the feature was disabled by an administrator policy, another roadblock.

+With a true public embed off the table, we had to pivot again.
+A broken or inaccessible `iframe` is worse than no embed at all.
+We scrapped the `iframe` entirely and replaced it with a simple, clean text link that says "here."
+It's an honest solution that directs visitors to the report without the friction of a failed embed.

+So, while the site itself remains in limbo, a major piece of it is now fully built and ready.
+We turned a day of technical delays into a productive session that resulted in a much better, more thoughtful project page.